 Serious Soma Drug Interactions

 Taking Carisoprodol in the following combinations can cause serious effects.
 Therefore, taking these combinations requires strict monitoring by physicians or the use of alternative medication.

 Doctors may only allow such combinations if necessary, and other treatments are inadequate.

-Moderate Drug Interactions
+Moderate Soma Interactions

 The following drug combinations may cause minimal or moderate clinical effects if used with caution.
 However, prolonged use or use at much higher doses may increase the risk of severe reactions.